Go from under the sea to the top of the world

 Hike to the top of one of the most active volcanoes in the Galapagos – the Sierra Negra – and peer into the second-largest caldera in the world.

-Altitude sickness is always a possibility at the heights this trip reaches, regardless of age or health.
-Please see the ‘Medical and Health Information’ section of Essential Trip Information for more important information on this.
+This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
+Please see the ‘Medical and Health Information’ section of the Essential Trip Information for more detail.

 This trip involves a lot of travel by speedboat between the various Galapagos Islands.
 The rides can be quite bumpy at times, but the good news is that seasickness can often be managed with medication.
 Please consult a health professional to assess your suitability for such medication.